Genshin Impact: Setting and characters

-Genshin Impact takes place in the world of Teyvat, composed of seven major nations, each of which is ruled by a god called an "Archon" and tied to a different element and ideal.
-Additionally, the floating island of Celestia hangs above Teyvat, allegedly home to the gods, as well as mortals who have ascended to godhood.
-Underground lies the ruins of Khaenri'ah, a mysterious nation which was destroyed by Celestia 500 years before the main events of the game.
+Genshin Impact takes place in the world of Teyvat, composed of seven major nations, each ruled by a god called an "Archon" and tied to a different element and ideal.
+The floating island of Celestia hangs above Teyvat, described as home to the gods as well as mortals who have ascended to godhood.
+Underground lies the ruins of Khaenri'ah, a mysterious nation destroyed by Celestia 500 years ago.

 Regardless of which nation they hail from, individuals who have great ambitions may be granted a Vision, a magical gemstone that allows them to control a specific element and gives them the potential to ascend to godhood and reside in Celestia.
-Others may achieve elemental manipulation through Delusions, artificial Visions made from the remains of powerful gods which allow their bearers to control elements by feeding off their vitality, or Moon Wheels, Vision-like objects exclusive to Nod-Krai that were created by the Three Moons.
-Archons, on the other hand, possess a Gnosis, which is a device similar to a Vision that affirms their authority as an Archon and allows them to "resonate" with Celestia.
+Archons, on the other hand, possess a Gnosis, a device similar to a Vision that affirms their authority as an Archon and allows them to "resonate" with Celestia.

 The protagonists are the Traveler and Paimon, the Traveler's guide and companion.
-The Traveler and their twin sibling travel across worlds in the universe before being separated in Teyvat, forcing the Traveler to go on a journey to find them.
-The player may choose to play as either Aether (the brother) or Lumine (the sister), though their account username is used throughout most of the game.

-The primary antagonists are the Abyss Order, a legion of monsters made up of corrupted Khaenri'ahns who seek to overthrow the rule of the Archons/The Heavenly Principles, and the Fatui, a military force and delegation of diplomats from Snezhnaya who pursue an aggressive foreign policy throughout Teyvat and who also seek to overthrow the Heavenly Principles.
-The Traveler's twin is the leader of the Abyss Order, while the Fatui are led by the Eleven Harbingers, the powerful lieutenants of the Tsaritsa who have been given special authority to carry out her will.
-Both factions seek to overthrow the Heavenly Principles.
+The Traveler and their twin sibling traveled across planets before being separated in Teyvat, forcing the Traveler to go on a journey to find them.
+Players may choose to play as either Aether (the brother) or Lumine (the sister), though their username is used throughout most of the game.
+The primary antagonists are the Abyss Order, a legion of monsters made up of corrupted Khaenri'ahns who seek to overthrow the existing world order, and the Fatui, a delegation of diplomats from Snezhnaya who pursue an aggressive foreign policy throughout Teyvat.
+The Traveler's twin is the leader of the Abyss Order, while the Fatui are led by the Eleven Harbingers, powerful lieutenants of the Tsaritsa (the Cryo Archon) who have been given special authority to carry out her will.